GagePielsticker/Galaxysim-Reimagined/assets/README.md

 # Project Structure

 ### Bot Process
-handles bot interinteraction of the api
+- Handles bot interinteraction of the api

 ### REST API process
-Handles all the functionality & database interactions
+- Handles all the functionality & database interactions

 ### Database
 - Accessed through the API process